JoshFerge/joshferge.com/md/pages/dev.md

 - Ctrl-R to search through your history.
-- Learn tools like awk, sed, jq (or at least know what they are so you can point chat-GPT in the right direction)
+- Learn tools like awk, sed, jq (or at least know what they are so you can point chat-GPT in the right direction).
 - I set a global hotkey for my iTerm to option-~.

 ### Other